 But other times, it’s the stress that leads to tinnitus.
 Around half of tinnitus sufferers say their tinnitus worsens during periods of high stress.

 This could actually be a good sign.
 When stress triggers tinnitus, temporomandibular joint disorder (TMJ) could be the root cause of ringing in the ears.
 TMJ is treatable–and TMJ treatment can reduce or eliminate associated tinnitus.

 It might seem like the jaw and the ear are merely close together, but there’s nothing “merely” about the relationship between these two systems.

-Physical proximity leads to functional overlap.
-For example, consider that molar mike technology being developed by the military to allow communication using a device attached to the tooth.
+Physical proximity leads to the functional overlap.
+For example, consider that molar mike technology the military wants to develop to allow communication using a device attached to the tooth.
 This device transmits sound to the ear by vibrating teeth, then the vibrations travel to the ear via the bones that connect them.
 The inner ear is actually housed in the temporal bone, which, yes, is part of the temporomandibular joint (the other part is the mandible, the jawbone).
 This means that vibrations and pressure changes in the jaw have a very direct route to becoming sounds in your ear.